-As the ’90s became the 2000s and the worlds of pop-punk and nu-metal collided in the public eye, Sum 41 struck a perfect sonic sweet spot.
-With nods to hip-hop, punk and metal, and espousing the kind of rambunctious hooligan lifestyle that properties like Jackass made their bank on, the Ajax, Ontario-based quartet channeled a unique and inspiring atmosphere on their groundbreaking debut, All Killer, No Filler.
+With nods to hip-hop, punk and metal, and espousing the kind of rambunctious hooligan lifestyle that properties like Jackass made their bank on, the Ontario-based quartet channelled a unique and inspiring atmosphere on their groundbreaking debut, All Killer No Filler.
 But striking that chord wasn’t always easy, and plenty of hard work, growing up, and even psychedelic drugs went into the record’s creation.

-And be sure to SUBSCRIBE to Inside Track wherever you listen to podcasts!
+And be sure to subscribe to Inside Track wherever you listen to your podcasts!